ChimeHQ/Impact/README.md

 ## Can I Use Impact in my App?

 Probably a little early at this point.
+Impact is very much still a work-in-progress.
+But, it has been working great in a real macOS application.

-First, you must keep in mind that it **only** captures information about crash events.
+However, you must keep in mind that it **only** captures information about crash events.
 It does not have any facilities for transmitting those events back to you or translating them into human-readable versions.

-Second, Impact is very much still a work-in-progress.
-At the moment, it only supports macOS.
-While it builds for other platforms, there's major functionality missing.

 ## Relationship to Crashlytics